Unilever-Digital/RESTful-api-vision-camera/README.md

-## Overview
 Connection API QLT (Quality, Load, and Throughput) is a RESTful API designed to provide insights into the quality, load, and throughput of network connections.
 It offers a set of endpoints to query and analyze various metrics related to network connections, aiding in monitoring and optimizing network performance.

-## Features
-- **Quality Monitoring**: Assess the quality of network connections based on metrics such as latency, jitter, and packet loss.
-- **Load Analysis**: Analyze the load on network connections, including bandwidth usage and congestion levels.
-- **Throughput Evaluation**: Measure the throughput of connections to ensure optimal data transfer rates.
-- **RESTful API**: Utilizes REST architecture for easy integration and usage.
-- **Scalable**: Built to handle large-scale networks and high volumes of requests.
-- **Secure**: Implements authentication and authorization mechanisms to ensure data privacy and integrity.

 ## Technical stack:
    - Flask